zhenjinwang/VisualizationMultiPaxos/README.md

 Visualization Of MultiPaxos

-    A Node app to visualize the VR Multi Paxos, and it will be extended to visualize all distribute algorithms which are implemented in DistAlgo to help understand distributed algorithm.
+    A Node app to visualize the VR Multi Paxos, and it will be extended to visualize all distributed algorithms which are implemented in DistAlgo to help understand them.

 Requirements: